Shopify/polaris/src/components/CustomPropertiesProvider/README.md

 ### Theme provider rendered by the app provider

-The app provider component renders a ThemeProviderLegacy component and a theme.
+The app provider component renders a ThemeProvider component and a theme.

 ```jsx
 <AppProvider i18n={{}}>